pierremrtn/neat/README.md

 ```

 ## Code Generator
-When you want to keep your spacing and padding consistent across your app, you often end up with a Dimension class holding all your variables at the same place, like so:
+When you want to keep your spacing and padding consistent across your app, you often end up with a Dimension class holding all your variables at the same place, like this:
 ```
 class Dimensions {
     static double paddingSmall = 8;